Axiomatic Closure Operations, Phantom Extensions, and Solidity

 In the second section, we will use the big axioms to define when a general $R$-module $M$ is a phantom extension of $R$ with respect to the closure operation.
 Although this definition appears to depend upon choices of a free presentation and lifts of certain maps, we prove that it is in fact independent of all choices.
-In the following section, we will prove that all phantom extensions can be modified into balanced big Cohen-Macaulay $R$-modules (Theorem~\ref{phmodbigCM}).
-In the fourth section, we use the earlier results to prove that if $\alpha:R\to M$ is phantom over a complete, local domain, then $M$ is a solid module.
+In the following section, we will prove that all phantom extensions can be modified into balanced big Cohen-Macaulay $R$-modules (Theorem~\ref{phmodbigCM}), which is analogous to \cite[(3.16)]{D10} showing that the finite notion of phantom extensions can be modified into big Cohen-Macaulay modules.
+In the fourth section, we use the earlier results to prove that if $\alpha:R\to M$ is phantom over a local domain, then $M$ is a solid module.
 We also prove that in prime characteristic $p$ over an $F$-finite ring $R$, solid algebras are phantom extensions (Theorem~\ref{solidalgph}).
 The resulting Corollary~\ref{solidalgbigCM} is that solid algebras can be modified into big Cohen-Macaulay modules, which complements the example of Hochster and Huneke \cite[Example 3.14]{HH09} of a solid algebra in characteristic $p$ that cannot be modified into a big Cohen-Macaulay algebra.
-On the other hand, we show that there are solid modules that cannot be phantom extensions.
+On the other hand, we show that there are solid modules that cannot be phantom extensions with respect to any closure operation satisfying the axioms.